steamclock/bluejay/README.md

 #### Monitoring

-Another useful way to use the scanning API is to monitor the RSSI changes of nearby peripherals to predict their proximity:
+Another useful way to use the scanning API is to monitor the RSSI changes of nearby peripherals to estimate their proximity:

 ```swift
 bluejay.scan(